radius-project/radius/docs/content/resources/connectors/dapr/dapr-pubsub/index.md

 ## Overview

-The `dapr.io/PubSubTopic` component represents a [Dapr pub/sub](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-overview/) topic.
+The `dapr.io/PubSubTopic` connector represents a [Dapr pub/sub](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-overview/) topic.

-This component will automatically:
+This connector will automatically:
 - Ensure the Dapr control plane is initialized
 - Deploy and manage the underlying resource
 - Create and deploy the Dapr component spec